GragonShit/handsome/README.md

 4. when the demo is running, 68 face landmarks with green and 12 eye pupil landmarks with red will show. when u close ur eyes, corresponding pupil landmarks will disappear.

+5. recognize() function output std::pair<double,int>, the first is probability and the second is label.
+You can make a threshold to control the final result.